Helen-Ly/kickstarter-analysis/README.md

 **3. Campaign Outcome vs. Goal Amount (Plays)**

 Another possible limitation is if these successful campaigns are spread across the world or if it is more centralized in one country.
-The graph titled *Campaign Outcome vs. Goal Amount by Percentage* shows a high percent of successful campaigns with a goal amount of $4,999 and under.
+The above graph titled *Campaign Outcome vs. Goal Amount by %* shows a high percent of successful campaigns with a goal amount of $4,999 and under.
 The next peak would be between $35,000 to $44,999.
 The question then becomes, how many are in each category and where are these campaigns being launched?

 In this first graph, we wanted to identify if the number of campaigns are evenly spread apart.